HURRICANE VALLEY SINGLES CONFERENCE

 Tip: If you are not from the St George Area and can't arrive until Friday, consider attending our "Out of Area" Temple Sessions on Wednesday.
 See the Wednesday Page for details.

-7:30 - 8:30 pm Thursday Fireside (Templeside) @ St George Boulder East Stake Center
+7:30 - 8:30 pm Thursday Fireside (Templeside) @ St George Washington Fields Stake Center

-After dinner groups, or attending an earlier temple session, come join us for a Thursday Fireside (aka Templeside) at the St George Boulder East Stake Center, adjacent to the Red Cliffs Temple.
+After dinner groups, or attending an earlier temple session, come join us for a Thursday Fireside (aka Templeside) at the St George Washington Fields Stake Center, just north of the Red Cliffs Temple.

-Speakers include Conference Co-Chairs, Lisa Hess and Cindy Cox, along with local Stake and Area leaders sharing their testimonies along with discussing theme and vision of the conference.
+Other speakers include Conference Co-Chairs, Lisa Hess and Cindy Cox, sharing their testimonies along with discussing theme and vision of the conference.

 Dress: Ideally business or nicer attire.
 But everyone is welcome.